Lords Chloro Alkali Ltd.

 a) The ratio of the remuneration of each Director to the median remuneration of theemployees of the Company for the financial year:

 *Shri Shiv Dutt Sharma ceased to be Director of the Company w.e.f.
 1stNovember 2018.

 ** Ms. Meenakshi Sharma has been inducted on the Board of the Company in the capacityof Independent Director w.e.f.
 1st November 2018.

 (b) The percentage increase in remuneration of each Director Chief Financial OfficerCompany Secretary in the financial year:

 *Shri Dipendra Chaudhary has joined the Company w.e.f.
 27th February 2018and tendered his resignation w.e.f.
 28th February 2019 hence increase inpercentage with previous year is not possible.

 (d) the number of permanent employees on the rolls of Company;

-The number of permanent employees on the rolls of the company at the end of financialyear were 177.
+The number of permanent employees on the rolls of the Company at the end of financialyear were 187.

 (f) Affirmation that the remuneration is as per the remuneration policy of the Company:

 The Company affirms that the remuneration is as per the remuneration policy of theCompany.